armory/docs/content/en/continuous-deployment/plugin-guide/policy-engine/_index.md

 title: Enable the Policy Engine in Armory Continuous Deployment or Spinnaker
 linkTitle: Policy Engine
 description: >
-   Enable the Policy Engine to enforce policies on your Armory Continuous Deployment or Spinnaker instance.
-This page includes information about how to deploy and configure an Open Policy Agent server, which the Policy Engine requires.
-With the Policy Engine enabled, you can write policies that the Policy Engine enforces during save time, runtime validation, or when a user interacts with Armory CD or Spinnaker.
+   The Policy Engine enforces save time, runtime, and user interaction policies that you create for Armory Continuous Deployment or Spinnaker.
+This section includes instructions on how to configure and deploy an Open Policy Agent server and the Policy Engine as well as release notes, usage, and example policies.
 no_list: true
 aliases:
    - /continuous-deployment/armory-admin/policy-engine/